 You’re Selling Your Home – OFTEN

-You should assume that a buyer is pickier than you would be if you were the buyer, and see if your flooring could become a deal-breaker.
-It can be as much an issue of contemporary aesthetics, or what is normal in your neighborhood as it can of the floor’s condition.
+You should assume that a buyer is pickier than you would be if you were the buyer.
+Be honest with yourself.
+When you look at the floor, are you thinking to yourself, "That won't be a problem," or "That shouldn't be a problem?"
+If it's the second one, then you probably wish it wasn't, but you recognize that it probably is.
+Do you want your current floor to be the deal-breaker?
+It can be as much an issue of contemporary aesthetics, or what is normal in your neighborhood as it can be one of the floor’s condition.

 You’re Moving Into a New Place – OFTEN